Réviance Plastic Surgery and Aesthetic Center

 Discover the Réviance Difference Today

-Backed by the dual expertise of two double board-certified facial plastic surgeons, Réviance Plastic Surgery offers the experience and skill to refresh your look, whether this is your first procedure or a revision surgery.
+Backed by Dr. Chan’s expertise, Réviance Plastic Surgery offers the experience and skill to refresh your look, whether this is your first procedure or revision surgery.
 To learn more about your eyelid surgery options, please request a consultation or call us at (503) 953-1230 to get started.